holepunchto/bare-module/README.md

   defaultType: Module.constants.SCRIPT,
   // A cache of loaded modules.
 Inherited from `referrer` if it is defined,
   // otherwise a fresh cache is used.
 Pass an explicit cache object to use it,
-  // `true` to opt in to the shared `Module.cache`, or `false` to force a fresh
+  // `true` to opt in to the shared cache, or `false` to force a fresh
   // cache.
   cache,
-  // The ModuleProtocol to use resolve the specifier and/or the module.
+  // The ModuleProtocol used to resolve and read modules.
 Defaults to
-  // referrer's protocol if defined, otherwise defaults to Module.protocol protocol,
+  // referrer's protocol if defined, otherwise to a protocol with no backing
+  // store.
+  protocol,
   // A default "imports" map to apply to all specifiers.
 Follows the same
   // syntax and rules as the "imports" property defined in `package.json`.